conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

 conda needs to be downloaded separately (through a distribution like Anaconda or Miniconda), and can install packages from conda [*channels*](#channels) and local builds.

+Some Python packages depend on non-Python code (for example, NumPy includes some C libraries).
+Installing such packages from PyPI using pip can be un-reliable and sometimes it can be your responsibility to separately install the non-Python libraries.
+However, conda provides a package management solution that includes both Python and other underlying non-Python code.

+## Dependencies

+Modern open source software (and software in general) is created using or builds on other libraries, which are called the *dependencies* of the project.
+For example, pandas uses NumPy's `ndarray`s and is written partially in Python, hence, NumPy and Python are dependencies of pandas.
+Specifically, they are the direct dependencies.
+The dependencies of NumPy and pandas, and the dependencies of those dependencies, and so on creates a complete dependency graph for pandas.

+Since conda-store focuses on [environments](#environments), the terms *dependencies* usually refers to the full set of compatible dependencies for all the packages specified in an environment.

 ## Channels (conda)

 The [conda documentation][conda-docs-channels] defines:

 > Conda channels are the locations where packages are stored.
 They serve as the base for hosting and managing packages.
 Conda packages are downloaded from remote channels, which are URLs to directories containing conda packages.

+Similar to PyPI, conda channels are URLs of remote servers that manage packages.

-In conda-store, packages are installed from the [conda-forge][conda-forge] channel by default. <!-- NOTE: Verify? -->
-conda-forge is a community maintained channel for hosting open source libraries.
+In conda-store, packages are installed from the [conda-forge][conda-forge] channel by default. conda-forge is a community maintained channel for hosting open source libraries.

 :::note
-This behavior is different from conda that gets packages from the "default" channel by default.
+This behavior is different from conda downloaded from Anaconda/Miniconda distribution, that gets packages from the "default" channel by default.

+Other distributions like Miniforge also use conda-forge as the default channel.
 :::

 ## Environments